k78ma/quartz/content/2B/MTE 204/Newton-Raphson Method.md

 $$
 \epsilon_{a} = \left | \frac{x_{i+1}-x_{i}}{x_{i+1}} \right|
 $$
+>[!info] Convergence Monitoring with $e_{a}$
+> When the termination criterion is achieved, you should always substitute the calculated root back into the original equation to determine if the result is close to zero.
+This guards against slow convergence or oscillation, where the approximate error may be small but the solution is far from the root.

 Newton-Raphson has some interesting properties: it’s quadratically convergent, such that its absolute true error $E_{t}$ is approximately proportional to the square of the previous error:
 $$
 E_{t,i+1} \propto (E_{t, i})^{2}
 $$
+This means:
+- It can be very slow that
-This also means that the number of correct decimal places approximately doubles for each iteration.
+- The number of correct decimal places approximately doubles for each iteration.

 Also, you can’t predict the number of iterations to convergence unlike [[Bracketing Method|bracketing]] because the function is dependent on initial values.